cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 In order to avoid nonce reuse, however, this decryption must be stateful.
-Each of the setup procedures above produces a context object that stores the required state:
+Each of the setup procedures above produces a context object that stores the AEAD and Secret Export parameters.
+The AEAD parameters consist of:

-* The AEAD algorithm and corresponding key, an initial nonce value, and an initial sequence number (set to 0) used for data encryption and decryption
+* The AEAD algorithm in use
+* The key to be used with the AEAD algorithm
+* A base nonce value
+* A sequence number (initially 0)

+The Secret Export parameters consist of:

+* The KDF algorithm in use
-* The KDF algorithm and corresponding exporter secret used for the Secret Export interface; see {{hpke-export}}
+* The exporter secret used for the Secret Export interface; see {{hpke-export}}

-All of these fields except the sequence number are constant.
+All of these parameters except the AEAD sequence number are constant.
 The sequence number is used to provide nonce uniqueness: The nonce used for each encryption or decryption operation is the result of XORing the base nonce with the current sequence number, encoded as a big-endian integer of the same length as the nonce.
 Implementations